-The Biosolids Application Technician 2 solicits and selects application sites for biosolids application, determines and schedules personnel and equipment for application and compiles periodic reports regarding program effectiveness and condition of vehicles and equipment.
+The Biosolids Technician 2 solicits and selects application sites for biosolids application, determines and schedules personnel and equipment for application and compiles periodic reports regarding program effectiveness and condition of vehicles and equipment.
 The incumbent also operates heavy duty diesel truck and trailer combinations to load, haul and unload liquids and dewatered biosolids for reuse at agricultural sites.

-The Biosolids Application Technician 2 differs from the Biosolids Application Technician 1 that does not schedule personnel and equipment or make final inspections of application sites.
+The Biosolids Technician 2 differs from the Biosolids Technician 1 that does not schedule personnel and equipment or make final inspections of application sites.
 It also differs from the Environmental Program Coordinator which serves as liaison with regulatory agencies and supports oversight responsibility for the reuse programs.

 Duties may include but are not limited to the following:

 - Selects application sites for biosolids application in accordance with Federal and State regulations and Biosolids Management Plan; solicits agricultural disposal sites in accordance with environmental regulations.